Debone-001/async-service-call-bundle/README.md

 AsyncServiceCallBundle
 ========================

-This bundle allows you to execute methods of your services asynchronously in a background process
+This bundle allows you to execute methods of your services asynchronously in a background process.

 Installation
 ------------